dijasila/GPAW/doc/summerschools/summerschool22/magnetism/magnetism.rst

-Following the instructions in the Jupyter notebook :download:`magnetism1.ipynb` you will in this first part of the project set up a monolayer of |CrI3| (using the structure file
+Following the instructions in the Jupyter notebook :download:`magnetism1.ipynb` you will in this first part of the project set up and relax a monolayer of |CrI3|
-:download:`CrI3.xyz`)
-and calculate its critical temperature.
+after which you will calculate its critical temperature using a prerelaxed structure file (:download:`CrI3.xyz`).

 The procedure will be as follows:

 1) Set up the atomic structure and optimize the geometry of |CrI3|
-2) Calculate the Heisenberg exchange parameters based on a total energy mapping analysis
+2) Calculate the nearest neighbour Heisenberg exchange coupling based on a total energy mapping analysis
 3) Show that the magnetic ground state is thermodynamically unstable when anisotropy is neglected (The Mermin-Wagner theorem)
-4) Calculate the magnetic anisotropy and estimate the critical temperature
+4) Calculate the single-ion magnetic anisotropy and estimate the critical temperature

 Part 2: Noncollinear magnetism in |VI2|